- Key Takeaways

 Scenario-Based Decision Guidance

 Different career stages can dramatically change the decision.
-Employees nearing retirement may take the offer to protect savings and step down on their terms.
-Mid-career professionals considering a pivot may see a severance package as a bridge to reskilling or shifting industries.
+Employees nearing retirement may take the offer to protect their savings and step down on their terms.
+Mid-career professionals considering a pivot may view a severance package as a bridge to reskilling or a shift into a new industry.

 Early-career employees risk losing upward mobility and training if they exit too soon.
 And long-tenured employees often face the most significant trade-offs—substantial payouts but potentially tougher reentry into the job market.